shanecav/easywpeasy/README.md

 - be-subpages-widget
 - better-menu-widget

-If you want to remove or add any, just edit the composer.json before you run `composer install`.
+If you want to remove or add any, just edit the composer.json before you run `composer install` (or `composer update`).

 Because of the weird/inconsistent way the WordPress plugin repository does versioning, you'll probably have to update some of these from within the WordPress dashboard after your initial install.